 Each year the Queen Elisabeth Competition puts up a new jury, this to avoid favoritism for one or another musical school and for a given pool of students.
 Each year, the variable number of Long List contenders is winnowed out in the course of three stages held before the public at several different venues, ending in performances at the concert hall of the Palais des Beaux Arts, which is where the winning 12 laureates are named.
 Of these, the first six are each assigned a number, the remaining six are undifferentiated.

 From the beginning, the first prize winners in the Queen Elisabeth Competition often made spectacular international careers as soloists.
 From the beginning, a goodly number of the finalists were Soviet performers.
 The top laureate of the 1937 violin competition was David Oistrakh.
-In the post WWII period, in 1967, the first prize in violin went to Riga-born, St Petersburg trained Philippe Hirschhorn, then 19 years old, who performed a never-to-be forgotten rendition of the Paganini Violin Concerto No. 1.
+In the post WWII period, in 1967, the first prize in violin went to Riga-born, St Petersburg trained Philippe Hirschhorn, then 21 years old, who performed a never-to-be forgotten rendition of the Paganini Violin Concerto No. 1.
 Philippe later became a family friend and I saw up close the degree of monomaniacal dedication required to reach the threshold of first laureate in such competitions.
 Were it not for his untimely death at age 50 just as his concert tours were reaching their peak, you would easily recognize his name today.
-That same year, 1967, the third place went to fellow Latvian Soviet Gidon Kremer, who performs worldwide and maintains his own orchestra.
+That same year, 1967, the second place went to fellow Latvian Soviet Gidon Kremer, who performs worldwide and maintains his own orchestra.
 The most recent Russian star who made his name in Brussels as first prize in the competition was Vadim Repin (1989).
+Repin is this year a member of the Jury.

 In the piano competition, Soviet performers appeared at regular intervals as first prize winners, starting with Emil Gilels in 1938: see Vladimir Ashkenazy (1956), Evgeny Mogilevsky (1964) and Andrei Nikolsky (1987).